Gut (coastal geography)

 A gut is a narrow coastal body of water, a channel or strait, usually one that is subject to strong tidal currents flowing back and forth.
-The term is also used in some places for a small creek.

 Coastal channels

 Many guts are straits but some are at a river mouths where tidal currents are strong.
 The comparatively large quantities of water that flow quite quickly through a gut can cause heavy erosion that results in a channel deeper than the rest of the surrounding seabed, and the currents may present a hazard to ships and boats at times.

 The term "gut" is primarily (though not exclusively) applied to channels of the coastal waters of the Atlantic coast of North America.
 A similar term of related but not identical meaning, "gat", is applied to some narrow waterways of the North Sea and Baltic Sea coasts of Europe.

 Some bodies of water named "Gut" are: